OctopusDeploy/docs/docs/support/process-dumps.md

 When capturing a process dump for **Tentacle.exe**, please also capture any child **Calamari.exe** processes.
 To do this, follow the process below.
 :::

-Task manager does not do a great job of capturing child processes such as the Calamari.exe process associated with Tentacle.exe.
-To allow the correct capture of a child process for a tentacle:
+We recommend using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) to capture child processes associated with Tentacle.exe, such as the Calamari.exe process.
+To capture child processes for Tentacle:

 1. On the tentacle that is having the issues.
 Download and install [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) from Microsoft.